TartuNLP/grammar-worker/README.md

 # Grammatical Error Correction

 This repository contains code for running Estonian spell-checking and grammatical error correction (GEC) models to process incoming requests.
 These error-correction models can be called individually or combined in a sequence.
 The worker is compatible with our [GEC API](https://ghcr.io/tartunlp/grammar-api) and can be used to process requests from RabbitMQ.
+You can find the example for offline usage in both the Colab file named `GEC_and_spell_demo.ipynb` and the Python script named `example.py`.

 The GEC implementation uses Transformer-based machine translation models to normalize the input text, the models are trained using custom [modular NMT implementation of FairSeq](https://github.com/TartuNLP/fairseq).